Tampico Bridge: Design and engineering

-The bridge has been in service since 1988 and was designed by Professor Modesto Armijo from COMEC, a Mexican engineering company.
+The bridge has been in service since 1988 and was designed by Professor Modesto Armijo Mejia from COMEC, a Mexican engineering company.
 It was designed to withstand the severe Atlantic hurricanes from the Gulf of Mexico.

 The bridge uses an orthotropic steel deck girder for a central section of the 360 m long main span, while the rest of the main span and the short lateral spans are a prestressed concrete girder.
 Both steel and concrete deck girders have the same external shape.
 This original design principle was later used for the 756 m main span of the Pont de Normandie, a cable-stayed bridge in Normandy, France.

 The dynamic analysis of the bridge under turbulent cyclonic winds, as well as the revision of the structural project, and the geometry plus stress control of the bridge during erection, were achieved by Alain Chauvin from Sogelerg, using the French "Scanner" computer program.

 Toll

-The bridge is tolled by Caminos y Puentes Federales, which charges cars 32 pesos to use it.
+The bridge is tolled by Caminos y Puentes Federales, which charges cars 38 pesos to use it, as of July 2024.